serlo/lenabi-migration-algorithm/README.md

 [migrations.js](https://github.com/serlo/lenabi-migration-algorithm/blob/main/migrations.js)
 for more details on how these features are implemented.

+### Running tests / examples

+The file [`migrations.test.js`](./migrations.test.js) showcases small examples for the above migartions as well as how the migrations can be applied in sequence in two cases.
+You can run the tests with `yarn test`.

 ### Running Migrations

 This repo also includes a small script that executes the mutations.
 If you have